MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-double-opt-in.md

 1. The setup runs asynchronously and allows you to work on other areas in the product while it's running, without impacting the setup at all.
 You can come back to the setup process, and it will always show you the latest information on how far it has progressed.
 1. Once the setup is complete, you can find the link to the confirmation email that the system created on your behalf.
 1. You should review this email and edit it to suit your business needs.
-1. Finalize what message you want to show to your customers, after they click on the confirm preferences button in their confirmation email.
+1. Finalize what message you want to show to your customers, after they select the confirm preferences button in their confirmation email.
 You can have a system hosted confirmation page with a message of your choice or redirect the customer to a URL of your choice.
 1. Once you have reviewed and edited the email, you can go to the double opt-in tab of the compliance profile and turn on double opt-in.
 This would ensure that any new form submissions (from forms that capture consent for purposes/topics of the compliance profile) will automatically go through the double opt-in journey.

 > [!NOTE]